-Pharmacists are uniquely qualified to help patients and healthcare teams utilize pharmacogenomics (PGx) by introducing and providing the OneOme RightMed® comprehensive test.
-Covering HUNDREDS OF MEDICATIONS across MANY MEDICAL CONDITIONS, the RightMed test can help pharmacists guide optimal medication selection and dosing, much like recommending a dosing adjustment based on drug interaction or renal dysfunction.
-Pharmacists’ distinct education, skills, and expanding role in healthcare position them to champion processes for pharmacogenomic testing and interpretation of results – and with it, a new level of care.
+Pharmacists are uniquely qualified to help patients and healthcare teams utilize pharmacogenomics (PGx) by offering the OneOme RightMed® comprehensive test as a clinical service.
+Providing insights for HUNDREDS OF MEDICATIONS across MANY MEDICAL CONDITIONS, the RightMed test can help pharmacists guide optimal medication selection and dosing.

-Trial and error as a prescription method can cause adverse drug reactions or inadequate patient response.
-This often can lead to therapeutic failures before the right drug and dosage are found.
+Trial and error as a prescription method can lead to therapeutic failures before the right drug and dosage are found.

 The approach to care is changing.
 Pharmacists are optimizing the paradigm of patient care by incorporating genomics into clinical decision making.
 This proactive approach advances pharmacy by improving patient care and personalizing drug therapies.